Hydrozoa

-Hydrozoa (hydrozoans; from Ancient Greek ὕδωρ (húdōr; "water") and ζώα (zóa; "animals")) is a taxonomic class of individually very small, predatory animals, some solitary and some colonial, most of which inhabit saline water.
+Hydrozoa (hydrozoans; from Ancient Greek ὕδωρ (húdōr) 'water' and ζώα (zóa) 'animals'), also called hydroids, are a taxonomic class of individually very small, predatory animals, some solitary and some colonial, most of which inhabit saline water.
 The colonies of the colonial species can be large, and in some cases the specialized individual animals cannot survive outside the colony.
 A few genera within this class live in freshwater habitats.
 Hydrozoans are related to jellyfish and corals, which also belong to the phylum Cnidaria.

-Some examples of hydrozoans are the freshwater jelly (Craspedacusta sowerbyi), freshwater polyps (Hydra), Obelia, Portuguese man o' war (Physalia physalis), chondrophores (Porpitidae), and pink-hearted hydroids (Tubularia).
+Some examples of hydrozoans are the freshwater jelly (Craspedacusta sowerbii), freshwater polyps (Hydra), Obelia, Portuguese man o' war (Physalia physalis), chondrophores (Porpitidae), and pink-hearted hydroids (Tubularia).

 Anatomy

 Most hydrozoan species include both a polypoid and a medusoid stage in their life cycles, although a number of them have only one or the other.
 For example, Hydra has no medusoid stage, while Liriope lacks the polypoid stage.

 Polyps

 The hydroid form is usually colonial, with multiple polyps connected by tubelike hydrocauli.
 The hollow cavity in the middle of the polyp extends into the associated hydrocaulus, so that all the individuals of the colony are intimately connected.
 Where the hydrocaulus runs along the substrate, it forms a horizontal root-like stolon that anchors the colony to the bottom.